Implementing NDIS Module 2a: Your Essential Guide

 What is Module 2a?

-Module 2a is an NDIS Practice Standard that applies to NDIS providers who are registered to provide specialist behaviour support to NDIS participants.
-They also apply to providers using restrictive practices in the delivery of any NDIS supports and services.
+Module 2a is an NDIS Practice Standard that applies to NDIS providers who are required to implement restrictive practices to NDIS participants during service delivery.

 Implementing Providers must be registered with the NDIS Commission for the type of support you are providing and be audited against Module 2A: Implementing Behaviour Support Plans.